 - Mama Bear: Asuka does not take it well when she learns that Aki has wandered off deeper into NERV HQ.

 - Moe Couplet: Aki and Rei.
 Seriously, it's adorable.

-- Mythology Gag: When Maya offers to get Aki some tea at a vending machine she responds with "But I'm a girl...!"
+- When Maya offers to get Aki some tea at a vending machine, she responds with "But I'm a girl...!"

 - Also, when Aki first sees the Geofront, she says, "Wow!
 A real-" "-ly big cave!", an innocent jab at her father's initial comment about the Geofront.

 - Later, when Aki falls out of a tree, she lands gracefully on her feet, in a manner extremely similar to Rei falling out of the vent in NERV.

 - Not What It Looks Like: Subverted.
-Yes Touji, yes Hikari, that little girl who just answered the door of your friend's apartment is their kid.
+Yes, Touji and Hikari: that little girl who just answered the door of your friend's apartment is their kid.
 It's a long story.
 Asuka also makes a perfunctory attempt to deny to Hikari that she's sharing a room/bed with Shinji, but gives up after Hikari points out the engagement ring.

-- Oh Crap: The older Ikaris finding out that Kodoma works at the kindergarten where they're enrolling Aki.
+- The older Ikaris finding out that Hikari's older siter Kodoma works at the kindergarten where they're enrolling Aki.

 - Peggy Sue: While the comic itself doesn't directly have this, the effects of The Second Try being an example are discussed though.
 For one thing, Ritsuko doesn't believe that Aki is Shinji and Asuka's daughter till she does a DNA test.

-- Rummage Sale Reject: Aki likes to wear clothes that are too big for her.
+- Rummage Sale Reject: Downplayed.
+Aki likes to wear clothes that are too big for her.
 She doesn't like more appropriately-fitting clothes like her kindergarten outfit, or shoes and socks.

 - Spit Take: Kodoma does one when she learns that Aki has run off.